opensearch-project/technical-steering/technical-advisory-groups/build-tag/charter.md

   * Based on [these categories](https://github.com/opensearch-project/.github/issues/296)
 * Ensure new repositories align with the foundation’s [charter](https://opensearch.org/wp-content/uploads/2025/02/OpenSearch-Project-Technical-Charter-Final-9-13-2024.docx.pdf)
 * Review by a subject matter expert (SME) on the proposal
-  * For example, BIG will help contact maintainers from ml-commons repository to review machine learning, neural search, and k-NN related proposals
+  * For example, the Build TAG will help contact maintainers from ml-commons repository to review machine learning, neural search, and k-NN related proposals
 * Review the naming, proposal topic, and code (if available) in detail
 * If the repository needs to be included in a future OpenSearch release bundle, ensure a SME from the OpenSearch Release Team reviews the timelines
 * Submit the findings and recommendations to the TSC via email